blakeashleyjr/blakeashleyjr.com/content/posts/plaintext-as-hedge-against-system-creep/index.md

 code-license-link = "https://www.apache.org/licenses/LICENSE-2.0.html"
 +++

-I have tried every productivity system imaginable, pairing them with every conceivable app out there, spedning countless hours tuning dials and configuring things just the way I need "to get work done."
+I have tried every productivity system imaginable, pairing them with every conceivable app out there, spending countless hours tuning dials and configuring things just the way I need "to get work done."

 For many years, Todoist was my go-to tool.
 However, I decided to transition away due to concerns about data sovereignty.
 In my quest for the perfect system, I set up countless rules, reminders, and filters.